tiqi-group/pydase/README.md

 We welcome contributions!
 Please see [contributing.md](https://pydase.readthedocs.io/en/stable/about/contributing/) for details on how to contribute.

+## Acknowledgements

+This work was funded by the [ETH Zurich-PSI Quantum Computing Hub](https://www.psi.ch/en/lnq/qchub).

+The main idea behind `pydase` is based on a previous project called `tiqi-plugin`, which was developed within the same research group.
+While the concept was inspired by that project, `pydase` was implemented from the ground up with a new architecture and design.

 ## License

 `pydase` is licensed under the [MIT License][License].